St. Mary of Sorrows has an active cemetery with graves and cremation units available for people who have been parishioners for at least one year.

 St. Mary’s Virtual Cemetery Map

 Have you wanted to find a loved one buried in the old St. Mary’s cemetery?
 Clicking on Cemetery will take you to a virtual cemetery map of everyone buried there.
 Just type in their name and it will show you where they are located in the cemetery.
+Recent burials may not be available.

 St. Mary of Sorrows